 - sustainability and economic feasibility (first cost and long-term cost of ownership)

 If you have a unique project that you think meets the requirements and spirit, please submit using the link at the end of this page.
 Please direct any questions to AIA Honors & Awards, firstname.lastname@example.org.

 The Justice Facilities Review awards program is administered by the Academy of Architecture for Justice, an AIA Knowledge Community.

-The jury has the discretion to waive the citation award requirement to meet all seven characteristics if they deem the project is exceptional in meeting the needs of all users or provides an exemplary solution to an atypical design challenge.
+The jury has the discretion to waive the citation award requirement to excel in all six essential elements if they deem the project is exceptional in meeting the needs of all users or provides an exemplary solution to an atypical design challenge.
 The number of citations and published projects will be at the sole discretion of the jury.